Croatian Republic of Herzeg-Bosnia: Sport

-Organized football competitions in Bosnia and Herzegovina were canceled in 1992 due to the war.
+Organized football competitions in Bosnia and Herzegovina were cancelled in 1992 due to the war.
 The First League of Herzeg-Bosnia as the top football league started on 20 April 1994 and was divided into two groups.
 The League was organized by the Football Federation of Herzeg Bosnia.
 The winner of the first season, that was played only in Spring, was NK Mladost-Dubint Široki Brijeg.
 The league was played for seven years, with NK Široki Brijeg winning five and NK Posušje two trophies.

 Legacy

-Since 2005, there have been attempts by irredentists to restore Herzeg-Bosnia by creating a new third entity in Bosnia and Herzegovina.
+Since 2005, there have been attempts to restore Herzeg-Bosnia by creating a new third entity in Bosnia and Herzegovina.
 This was started under the leadership of Ivo Miro Jović, as he said "I don't mean to reproach Bosnian Serbs, but if they have a Serb republic, then we should also create a Croat republic and Bosniak (Muslim) republic".
 The Croat representative on the federal Bosnian Presidency, Željko Komšić, opposed this, but some Bosnian Croat politicians advocated for the establishment of a third (Croatian) entity.

 Dragan Čović, president of one of the main Croatian parties in Bosnia, Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH), said that "all Croatian parties will propose that Bosnia and Herzegovina be divided into three ethnic entities, with Sarajevo as a separate district.
 Croatian politicians must be the initiators of a new constitution which would guarantee Croats the same rights as to other constituent peoples.
 Every federal unit would have its legislative, executive and judiciary organs".
 He claimed the two-entity system is untenable and that Croats have been subject to assimilation and deprived of basic rights in the federation with Bosniaks.

-Petar Matanović, president of the Croatian National Council, opposed creating a third entity, claiming that the division of Bosnia into four federal units (three proposed ethnically-based entities plus Sarajevo as a neutral capital entity) would lead to a new war.
+Petar Matanović, president of the Croatian National Council, opposed creating a third entity, claiming that the division of Bosnia into four federal units (three proposed ethnically based entities plus Sarajevo as a neutral capital entity) would lead to a new war.
 He added that "we have to establish the state of Bosnia-Herzegovina in accordance with European standards and then regulate entities.
 It seems to me that this agreement entails an intention to strengthen entities and weaken the country."
 Stjepan Mesić, former president of Croatia, opposed the creation of a third entity, stating that: "if the current division of Bosnia Herzegovina into two entities does not function, it will not function with divisions into three entities".

 In 2009, Miroslav Tuđman, son of the late Franjo Tuđman, called for the establishment of a Croatian entity. Čović stated, "We want to live in Bosnia-Herzegovina where Croats will be equal to the other two peoples according to the Constitution."